-The key management personnel at the company comprises of the Directors and the executive team.
-In the current year the key management team work across MQI however no portion of the salaries that arise within Merchant's Quay Ireland CLG that are attributable to the work of St Francis Housing Association CLG have been charged over to this Company.
-It is important to note that the direct salaries that arise within Merchants Quay Project CLG that are attributable to the work of St Francis Housing Association CLG are transferred over to this charity and included in the above.
+The key management team work across MQI however no portion of the salaries that arise within Merchant's Quay Ireland CLG that are attributable to the work of St Francis Housing Association CLG have been charged over to this Company.
+It is important to note that the direct salaries that arise within Merchants Quay Ireland CLG that are attributable to the work of St Francis Housing Association CLG are not transferred over to this charity and are not included in the above.

-4. SURPLUS/(DEFICIT) FOR THE FINANCIAL YEAR BEFORE AND TAX
+4. SURPLUS FOR THE FINANCIAL YEAR BEFORE AND TAX

-Surplus /(deficit) before tax is stated after charging: 2018 € 2017 € Directors' remuneration Depreciation - /=: :=- 1
+Surplus before tax is stated after charging: 2019 € 2018 € Directors' remuneration Depreciation - -